The noise a window A/C unit makes does vary between manufacturers, but there are some things you can do to help get rid of unwanted noise.

 Duck Brand Window Air Conditioner Insulating Strip Seal, 2.25-Inch x 2.25-Inch x 42-Inch, 284423

-While the window is likely level for the most part, even small bumps can throw a unit off.
+While the window is likely to level, for the most part, even small bumps can throw a unit off.

 Using a level to see if it is right is necessary without assuming it is.

-The components in a package are all setup to work when it is flat, so even if it is slightly off vibrations will happen which will make noise.
+The components in a package are all set up to work when it is flat, so even if it is slightly off, vibrations will happen, making noise.

-I seen this at a friends home which does help keep the sound levels down.
+I have seen this at a friends home, which does help keep the sound levels down.